Weardale Way Section 11 (Durham to Chester-le-Street)

 Introduction

 Section 11 of the Weardale Way starts from Baths Bridge in Durham City and finishes at the east pier of the now demolished Old Lumley Bridge opposite Riverside Park in Chester-le-Street.
 Although this section undulates gently for the most part it includes a short, steep descent into the Wear Gorge at Finchale Priory about half-way through.
-The going is relatively easy, the roads relatively quiet but with few footpaths.
-The section also incorporates waymarking for Cuddy’s Corse and the Northern Saints Trails.
+The going is relatively easy, the roads relatively quiet though some sections don’t have footpaths.
+This section generally follows way-marking for Cuddy’s Corse and Northern Saints Trails

 Stats at a Glance